top of page

 My ADHD

-I'm 42 years old as of this blog entry and was diagnosed with ADHD (Attention Deficit Hyperactivity Disorder) at 35.
+At the time of writing this article I am 42 years old and was diagnosed with ADHD (Attention Deficit Hyperactivity Disorder) at 35.
 Well, I was actually diagnosed at 31, but more on that later.

 It was because of this complexity that my diagnosis sat in my Primary Care Physician's internal patient notes for 4 years before I found out that they had already diagnosed me.
 The doctor never told me about his diagnosis and instead decided to continue treating me with anti-depressants and anti-anxiety medications.
 Spoiler alert, those only made things worse.
 It wasn't until 4 years later that I asked to get a proper psych evaluation that they diagnosed me with severe ADHD PI.
 I began stimulant treatment which made a huge difference in my focus and motivation.
 It did take longer than normal dial in, largely in part because I hesitated to make a stink because where I live is one of those places where ADHD is heavily stigmatized and it's easy for them to start treating you like a drug addict that is just looking for more pills (oddly, even when asking to try something other than a stimulant.)